endpoints4s/endpoints4s/documentation/manual/src/doc/guides/custom-authentication.md

 which will make them correctly authenticated by construction.

-The last operation we have introduced is `authenticatedEndpoint`, which takes a request and a response and adds the `authenticationTokenRequestHeaders` to the request headers, and wraps the response into the `wheneverAuthenticated` combinator.
+The last operation we have introduced is `authenticatedEndpoint`, which takes a request and a response and wraps the request constituents into the `authenticatedRequest` constructor, and wraps the response into the `wheneverAuthenticated` combinator.

 This `authenticatedEndpoint` operation is final, and it is the only user-facing operation for defining protected endpoints (the two other operations are private).
 It guarantees